-Prerequisites: Completion of all 100 and 200 level coursework required to obtain the BSN
+Prerequisites: Completion of all 100 and 200 level coursework required to obtain the BSN Degree as outlined in the college catalog

 This course prepares the student to deal with Independent investigation of significant problems in nursing.
 This course evaluates disaster preparedness and bioterrorism related to the nurse's role.